BugganeHuman/Warden/README.txt

   your needs (which you can't do with large-scale password managers because it's long and complicated), meaning if you have special preferences like 5,000,000 iterations or special checks.

+  Fully local storage (no cloud)

+  UI can be adjusted without touching cryptographic logic

+  Codebase is small and readable

+  Security parameters are explicit and configurable

 ## Recommendations For Use
   Be sure to make backups